adidinchuk/tf-linear-regression/README.md

 ```

 ## Model description
-This implementation leverages the GradientDescentOptimizer method and utilizes the L2 loss function.
-L1 and Pseudo Huber loss functions are also available
+This implementation leverages the GradientDescentOptimizer method and utilizes the L2, L1 and Pseudo Huber loss functions.

 ## Data
 The model was tested using the Wisconsin breast cancer data set from [UC Irvine Machine Learning Repository](http://mlr.cs.umass.edu/ml/index.html) found [here](http://mlr.cs.umass.edu/ml/machine-learning-databases/breast-cancer-wisconsin/).
 Because this was a learning project the data set was reduced to having the Uniformity of Cell Size and Uniformity of Cell Shape as inputs and Marginal Adhesion as the output.